Heritage Writers Guidelines

 Queries, Articles, and Publication:

-•Submit queries and articles, MS Word or PDF, to firstname.lastname@example.org.
-We
+•Submit queries and articles, MS Word or PDF, to firstname.lastname@example.org .
+We welcome all.

 •Articles average 2,000-4,000 words; shorter and longer articles when warranted.